Chorzów: Industrial revolution

 The Royal Iron Works were taken over in 1871 by the holding called Vereingte Königs- und Laurahütte AG für Bergbau und Hüttenbetrieb, which added a steel mill, rail mill and workshops.
 In the vicinity of the Royal Coal Mine, Countess Laura Coal Mine was opened in 1870, and by 1913–1914 coal production increased to 1 million tons a year.
 In 1898, a thermal power plant was commissioned which was, until the 1930s, the biggest electricity producer in Poland with a power of 100 MW (electrical).
 Today, it operates as "ELCHO".
 In 1915, nitrogen chemical works (Oberschlesische Stickstoffwerke) were built nearby to produce fertilizers and explosives by newly invented processes: from the air, water and coal (see Haber-Bosch process).
 Today, it operates as "Zakłady Azotowe SA".

 Another ironworks, Bismarck Iron Works (Bismarckhütte), later called Bathory Iron Works (Huta Batory), was opened in 1872 in the village of Hajduki Wielkie, just south of Chorzów and Królewska Huta.
 A large carbochemical plant was started nearby in 1889, the first such chemical plant in what was to later become the Polish state.
 Today the company operates as "Zakłady Koksochemiczne Hajduki SA".

 Towards the end of the 19th century, Chorzów experienced a revival of Polish national feelings.
 Ethnic tensions were mixed with the religious and class conflicts.
-Karol Miarka was the editor of Polish books and newspapers including Katolik (The Catholic) published in Królewska Huta since 1868, Poradnik Gospodarski (Economic Advisor) since 1879.
-He was also the founder of several organizations: Upper Silesian Union, Upper Silesian Peasants Union.
-Juliusz Ligoń was a Polish activist and poet.
+The city was a noted center of Polish printing and publishing in the region.
+Polish newspapers published there included Katolik since 1869 (editorial office briefly relocated to Mikołów in the 1870s), Poradnik Gospodarczy since 1871, Wiarus Katolicki since 1887, Górnoślązak.
+Pismo dla Ludu Katolickiego in 1888, replaced by Głos Ludu Górnośląskiego that same year, Gwiazda Górnoszlązka since 1893 (moved from Piekary Śląskie), Gazeta Katolicka since 1896, Dzwonek Maryi since 1901, and Dziennik Śląski since 1911 (moved from Bytom, then relocated to Katowice in 1919).
+Katolik (The Catholic) and Poradnik Gospodarczy (Economic Advisor) were published by noted Polish activist Karol Miarka.
+Karol Miarka was also the founder of several organizations: Upper Silesian Union, Upper Silesian Peasants Union.
+Polish activist and writer Juliusz Ligoń made his debut as a playwright and also published his popular works on the history of Upper Silesia in the city in the 1880s.
+The Polish press faced obstacles and harassment from the Prussian authorities.
+Bronisław Koraszewski, editor-in-chief of Głos Ludu Górnośląskiego, and Stanisław Czerniejewski, publisher of Gwiazda Górnoszlązka, were sentenced to prison.
+A local branch of the Polish Sokół movement was established in 1901, and a women's section in 1904, however, the latter was eventually dissolved by the German police.
 In 1920, the football club Ruch Chorzów was founded in the city.
 Later on, it would become one of the most successful Polish football teams.